TEF

 Submit Information

-TEF welcomes documented information from trade professionals, customs brokers, compliance officers and others with knowledge of customs valuation, SVB proceedings or intercompany arrangement disclosures.
+TEF welcomes documented information from trade professionals, customs brokers, compliance officers and others with knowledge of regulatory proceedings, compliance records or governance disclosures involving corporate bodies subject to Indian regulatory jurisdiction.
+This includes customs valuation, SVB proceedings and intercompany arrangement disclosures, as well as ESG and BRSR discrepancies and intermediary harm arising from corporate compliance failures.

 Anonymous submissions are fully accepted and welcomed.
 TEF does not require identifying information.
 All information received is held in strict confidence and used only in furtherance of TEF's registered public interest objects.